Trigger me this, winter: Why asthma flares up when temps drop down

 Sick and tired?
 Proceed with extra caution

-Bacterial infections, viruses and even the common cold can spell major trouble for asthmatic lungs.
+Bacterial infections, viruses and the common cold can spell trouble for asthmatic lungs.
 “If you have asthma and get sick, take it seriously—don’t just try to push through,” warns Dr. Pourmassina.
 “Pay close attention to how you are feeling—and especially to how you are breathing.”

-Stay in control
+How to stay in control